Keely Hodgkinson: Personal life

 Hodgkinson has a keen interest in fashion and attended London Fashion Week in 2024.
-Speaking about her approach to combining her athletics with her love for fashion, Hodgkinson has stated "I get ready for a track meet as if I'm going out.
-It's like a stage' you're preparing to perform."
+Speaking about her approach to combining her athletics with her love for fashion, Hodgkinson has stated: "I get ready for a track meet as if I'm going out.
+It's like a stage; you're preparing to perform."
+In July 2026, a clothing and footwear line designed by Hodgkinson in collaboration with Nike was launched.

-Hodgkinson has shared how she suffered a bout of depression 'from the comedown' following her silver medal at the 2021 Summer Olympics.
+Hodgkinson has shared how she suffered a bout of depression 'from the comedown' following her silver medal at the delayed 2020 Summer Olympics.
 She explained that she had taken up playing the piano to help her deal with it.
+She is a supporter of Premier League football club Manchester United, and was invited onto the pitch at Old Trafford after winning Olympic gold in 2024.

-She is a Manchester United fan and was invited to Old Trafford after winning Olympic gold in 2024.
+In September 2026, Hodgkinson said that an MRI scan she undertook following a hamstring injury in 2025 had revealed an abnormality to the muscle.
+Her hamstring is split, giving her two tendons, meaning that if one of the tendons is torn, she can still continue running, but it could make her more susceptible to hamstring injury.

-Achievements
+Personal bests

 Information taken from World Athletics profile unless otherwise noted.
-Last updated on 15 May 2024.